Atlas CMS

 • Check success first — don't parse data before confirming the request succeeded.

 • On 429 — respect the rate limit with an exponential-backoff retry strategy.
+The SDK handles this automatically.

 • Log the traceId from error responses to speed up debugging and support requests.